Skip to main content

 How Klarna Affects Your Credit

-Klarna's effect on credit scores is not as strong as some other companies.
-When you use Klarna's "Pay in 4" option, they usually do a soft credit check during the application.
-This soft check doesn't show up on your credit report and won't change your credit score.
+When you use Klarna's "Pay in 4," they usually do a soft credit check that doesn't show up on your credit report or change your score.
+But if you miss payments, they tell credit bureaus, which can hurt your credit rating.

 Afterpay and Your Creditworthiness

-Hard credit inquiries can lower your credit score slightly for a short time.
-Like other BNPL services, Afterpay reports late payments to the major credit bureaus.
-If you often miss payments, it can have a bigger negative impact on your credit score.
+For short-term, interest-free plans, Afterpay usually does a soft credit check that won't change your score.
+They report late payments to major credit bureaus.
+If you often miss payments, it can have a bigger negative impact on your score.

 Affirm's Approach to Credit Scores